 Conversations are in English and participation is a prerequisite to take further steps with Oika (see below).

 Self-selected artists from the call who wish to go deeper are invited to participate in a free, Talkshop.
-These can be either in-person 2-day (with Rich) or multi-day virtual courses (with Rich and curator).
+These can be either in-person 3-day (with Rich) or month-long, virtual courses (with Rich and curator).
 In either case, Talkshops use video conferencing, conceptual exploration using Trello, and self-directed contemplative practices in local habitats to develop ecological intelligence.
 Conversations are in English and curators are paid to manage each cohort of 6-10.
 Artists who complete the Talkshop are eligible to apply for Step 3.

 Artists and curators surfaced in Step 2 are eligible to apply for a spot within an Oika workshop and exhibition.
-These unfold locally over 2-3 months and include deeper instruction, group and solo local nature practice and a mini-grant to produce Oika art for exhibition in a culminating event.
+These unfold locally over 3-6 months and include deeper instruction, group and solo local nature practice and support to produce Oika art for exhibition in a culminating event.
 Oika curators are paid to manage the process and are also eligible to participate as artists.
 Workshop cohorts are made of locally-based artists and must include at least one dedicated documentarian (photographer, filmmaker, journalist etc) to tell the story of the group.

 Oika has developed a framework for long-term support of dedicated artists and curators.
 We'll be using Into the Artmosphere to cultivate these relationship throughout 2020.